polyipseity/information/special/academia/HKUST/MATH 2411/index.md

 - venue: S H Ho Sports Hall
 - format: closed book, calculator, 2 sides of a A4-sized cheatsheet
   - [cheatsheet](MATH%202411%20final%20examination%20cheatsheet.pdf)
-- grades: TODO/100
+- grades: 100/100 → 100/100
+  - statistics: L1
+    - mean: 56.6
+    - standard deviation: ? → ?
+    - low: 2
+    - lower quartile: 36
+    - median: 62
+    - upper quartile: 75
+    - high: 100
+    - distribution: ? → ?
-  - statistics
+  - statistics: L2
-    - mean: TODO
+    - mean: 63.3
-    - standard deviation: TODO
+    - standard deviation: ? → ?
-    - low: TODO
+    - low: 13
-    - lower quartile: TODO
+    - lower quartile: 47
-    - median: TODO
+    - median: 68.5
-    - upper quartile: TODO
+    - upper quartile: 82
-    - high: TODO
+    - high: 99
-    - distribution: TODO
+    - distribution: ? → ?
 - report
-  - TODO
+  - Is a report necessary in this case...?
+  - time limit ::@:: The time limit was enough to finish all questions and check them for 20 minutes.
+This, of course, assumes you are very familiar with the methods used.
 - check
   - datetime: 2024-12-20T14:30:00+08:00/2024-12-20T16:00:00+08:00, PT1H30M
   - venue: Room 1410 (Lift 25-26), Academic Building